SheetJS/sheetjs/README.md

 Due to the precarious nature of the Open Specifications Promise, it is very important to ensure code is cleanroom.
 Consult CONTRIBUTING.md

+### Tests

+The `test_misc` target (`make test_misc` on Linux/OSX / `make misc` on Windows)
+runs the targeted feature tests.
+It should take 5-10 seconds to perform feature tests without testing against the entire test battery.
+New features should be accompanied with tests for the relevant file formats and features.

+For tests involving the read side, an appropriate feature test would involve reading an existing file and checking the resulting workbook object.
+If a parameter is involved, files should be read with different values for the param to verify that the feature is working as expected.

+For tests involving a new write feature which can already be parsed, appropriate feature tests would involve writing a workbook with the feature and then opening and verifying that the feature is preserved.

+For tests involving a new write feature without an existing read ability, please add a feature test to the kitchen sink `tests/write.js`.

 ### OSX/Linux